xojoc/snake-piston/README.md

 ```

 # How to play
 Simply move the Snake around using the keyboard arrows and eat apples.
-The more apples you eat the more point you gain and the more the Snake goes faster.
+The more apples you eat the more points you gain and the more the Snake goes faster.
 The following keys are recognised

  * **UP/RIGHT/DOWN/LEFT** to move the Snake